 When it comes to painting, sanding before painting furniture is one of the most important steps.
 It’s what prepares the surface of the wood for paint, and if you skip this step, your paint is likely to scratch or peel easily down the road.

 Painting furniture is a great way to give it a new look without spending a lot of money.
-But in order to achieve a professional-looking finish, it’s so important to sand the surface first.
+But in order to get a professional-looking finish, sanding furniture first is crucial!

 And in some cases, sanding gives you a chance to remove any old paint or varnish that may be peeling off the furniture.